Corporate Bonds and Government Bonds

 Maturity Date

 The maturity date is the date on which the issuer has to repay the amount borrowed on the bond to the bondholder.
 Sometimes a company may decide to ‘call’ the bond meaning that the company would like to repay the bond amount even before the maturity date.
 It is the practice in the case of corporate bonds to specify whether they can be called and if so how soon they can be called.
-Normally the federal government bonds are not called while the state and local bonds may be called for settlement at an early date than the maturity date of the bond (Robert Brokamp).
+Normally the federal government bonds are not called while the state and local bonds may be called for settlement at an earlier date than the maturity date of the bond (Robert Brokamp).

 Considerations for Investing in the Bonds

 There are a number of factors that need to be considered while making investments in the bonds.
-Factors like the maturity, redemption conditions, price, yield and tax status are some of the important considerations with regard to the investments in bonds.
+Factors like the maturity, redemption conditions, price, yield, and tax status are some of the important considerations with regard to the investments in bonds.
 A thorough consideration of these factors enables the investor to determine the value of the investment and also the extent to which the investments in bonds would be able to meet the investment objectives of the investor in terms of risks and rewards.
-The following is a discussion on some of the key factors:
+The following is a discussion of some of the key factors:

 Interest Rate

 The interest rates on the bonds may be fixed.
 The rates may also be arrived at as floating rates or rates payable at maturity.
 Most of the bonds carry interest rates that remain fixed during the tenure of the bonds.
 The interest rate is expressed as a percentage of the face value of the principal amount.
-Generally the interest payments are made on a half-yearly basis.
+Generally, the interest payments are made on a half-yearly basis.

-However some of the buyers and sellers of bonds may agree that the interest rate may be worked out as a floating rate implying that the interest rate would be adjusted periodically in tune with the change in the rate index like the rate in treasury bills.
-In some cases there may be only one time payment of interest on the date of maturity along with the principal.
-These bonds are known as zero coupon bonds.
+However, some of the buyers and sellers of bonds may agree that the interest rate may be worked out as a floating rate implying that the interest rate would be adjusted periodically in tune with the change in the rate index like the rate in treasury bills.
+In some cases, there may be only one time payment of interest on the date of maturity along with the principal.
+These bonds are known as zero-coupon bonds.
 These bonds are sold at heavily discounted prices in the bond market.
 If the bond is subjected to income tax, the interest due there on is also taxable on accrual irrespective of the fact whether the interest is paid or not (SIFMA).

 Redemption Features